grbovic13/my-website/README.md

-# my-website
 This is my first website project using GitHub and Codex.

-This project contains a simple one-page website built with just HTML and CSS.
-The page includes the following sections:
+This repository contains a responsive one-page business website built with HTML and Tailwind CSS.
+The page highlights professional services for international entrepreneurs and includes the following sections:

-- Hero banner
+- Hero section with a clear call to action
-- About Us
-- Services
+- Services overview
-- Testimonials
 - Contact form
+- Footer with copyright

-Open `index.html` in a browser to see the site.
+Open `index.html` in any modern browser to view the site.